-As an important part of our ESG due diligence process, the investment team will review potential or new holdings in co-operation with our external ESG data providers, including Bloomberg and Sustainalytics utilising their extensive global ESG coverage.
-Information may be made available on a consultancy basis and also through their online research, screening tools and alerts.
+Information may be made available on a consultancy basis and also through the relevant provider's online research, screening tools and alerts.
 ESG issues screened for include human rights, labour rights, environmental impact, corruption, and health and safety.
 These external ESG information sources help to corroborate the findings of our investment team as part of their fundamental analysis of investments.